Canadian Culture and Content

 ACTRA Toronto is committed to working for dignity and respect for all workers.
 ACTRA is a member of the International Federation of Actors (FIA); is affiliated to the Canadian Labour Congress (CLC); and has a strategic alliance with the United Steelworkers (USW).

-To find out Who’s Who of unions, associations and guilds in Ontario’s film, television and digital interactive/games sector, check out our Creative Partners and learn more about their work in Toronto.
+To find out Who’s Who of unions, associations and guilds in Ontario’s film, television and digital interactive/games sector, visit our Creative Partners page to learn more about their work in Toronto.